MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

    In the **Configure your new project** window, type a name or use the default name in the **Project name** box.
 Then, choose **Next** or **Create**, whichever option is available.

-   For .NET Core, choose either the recommended target framework or .NET 6, and then choose **Create**.
+   For .NET Core or .NET 5+, choose either the recommended target framework or .NET 6, and then choose **Create**.

    A new console project appears.
 After the project has been created, a source file appears.
 Depending on the language you have chosen, the source file might be called *Program.cs* or *MyThreadWalkthroughApp.cpp*.